viksyy/anagram/README.md

     $ node index.js

-Attention: Be sure that the wordlist file should be in root project directory and the name of file must be `wordlist.txt` and every word in that file must be in the new line.
+>Attention: Be sure that the wordlist file should be in root project directory and the name of file must be `wordlist.txt` and every word in that file must be in the new line.

+> _If you want to run from command line without testing please uncomment the following pice of call to directly call from the validate input file._ `// readFile();`

 ## Tests
+To run all unit tests type the following command in your OS's commandline and be sure that you are in root directory of the project

+    $ npm run test